TerableCoder/TerableBroker-Private/README.md

 - Delist all brokered items with the mentioned itemId
 - You can find an items' itemId by using https://github.com/Tera-Shiraneko/item-id-finder and typing "finditem" then hovering over the item
 - "terab dl 12345" delists all items with the id 12345
+### `terab dli (linkedItem)`
+- Delist all of the brokered items that match linkedItem
+- You can link an item by pressing CTRL+LMB on the item
+- "terab dli <Feast>" delists all <Feast>'s from the broker
 ### `terab fromto (startNumber) (endNumber)`
 - Delist the items between and including the start and end numbers
 - "terab fromto 8 13" would delist listings 8 9 10 on page 1, and 11 12 13 on page 2